-The Pickens County Board of Education entered into various lease agreements for buses.
-These lease agreements qualify as capital leases for accounting purposes, and, therefore, have been recorded at the present value of the future minimum lease payments as of the date of their inception.
+The Pickens County Board of Education also entered into a lease agreement for a bus.
+This lease agreement qualifies as a capital lease for accounting purposes, and, therefore, has been recorded at the present value of the future minimum lease payments as of the date of its inception.